-Becker Professional Education ("Becker"), founded in 1957 as Becker CPA Review and acquired by Adtalem in 1996, is a global leader in professional education serving the accounting, finance, project management and healthcare professions.
-Becker prepares candidates for the Certified Public Accountant ("CPA"), Association of Chartered Certified Accountants ("ACCA"), Certified Management Accountant ("CMA"), Project Management Professional ("PMP"), and USMLE certification examinations and offers continuing professional education programs and seminars.
-Classes are taught in approximately 300 locations, including sites in approximately 55 foreign countries and DeVry University teaching sites; classes are taught directly by Becker and through licensed affiliates.
+Becker Professional Education ("Becker"), founded in 1957 as Becker CPA Review and acquired by Adtalem in 1996, is a global leader in professional education serving the accounting, finance and healthcare professions.
+Becker prepares candidates for the Certified Public Accountant ("CPA"), Certified Management Accountant ("CMA") and USMLE certification examinations and offers continuing professional education programs and seminars.
+Classes are taught online and live across the U.S. and in approximately 35 foreign countries; classes are taught directly by Becker and through licensed affiliates.
 Nearly one million candidates have prepared for the Uniform CPA Examination ("CPA exam") using Becker's CPA Exam Review Course.

 The CPA exam is prepared and administered by the American Institute of Certified Public Accountants ("AICPA").
 The CPA exam is only offered in a computer-based, on-demand, four-part format for eight months of the year.
-In addition to successfully passing the four-part exam, CPA candidates must also meet educational, work experience, and other requirements specific to the state or jurisdiction in which they intend to be licensed to practice.
+In addition to successfully passing the four-part exam, CPA candidates must also meet educational, work experience and other requirements specific to the state or jurisdiction in which they intend to be licensed to practice.

-Through its CPA exam review courses, Becker served over 40,000 students in fiscal year 2017.
-Becker is the industry leader in providing CPA exam review services and has been preparing candidates to pass the CPA exam for over 50 years.
-For calendar year 2016, 51 of the 57 Elijah Watt Sells Award winners, individuals who achieved the highest cumulative scores on the CPA exam, prepared with Becker.
-Since 2005, when the AICPA began to share national results, 90 percent or more of the exam's top scorers have prepared with Becker.
+Through its CPA exam review courses, Becker served approximately 40,000 students in fiscal year 2018.
+Becker is the industry leader in providing CPA exam review services and has been preparing candidates to pass the CPA exam for over 60 years.
+Since 2005, when the AICPA began to share national results, 85 percent or more of Elijah Watt Sells Award winners, individuals who achieved the highest cumulative scores on the CPA exam, prepared with Becker.

-To better meet the demands of today's busy professionals, Becker's classes are offered in two formats: live and self-study product is interactive, and offers the same instructor-led lectures and materials available in the live classroom courses.
+To better meet the demands of today's busy professionals, Becker's classes are offered in two formats: live and self-study.
+The self-study product is interactive and offers the same instructor-led lectures and materials available in the live classroom courses.
 Becker provides access to online academic support with highly targeted answers to specific questions.